Liquefied natural gas: Henry Hub Plus

-Some LNG buyers have already signed contracts for future US-based cargos at Henry Hub-linked prices.
+Some LNG buyers have already signed contracts for future US-based cargos at prices linked to Henry Hub prices.
 Cheniere Energy's LNG export contract pricing consists of a fixed fee (liquefaction tolling fee) plus 115% of Henry Hub per million British thermal units of LNG.
 Tolling fees in the Cheniere contracts vary: US2.25 $/MMBtu with BG Group signed in 2011; 2.49 $/MMBtu with Spain's GNF signed in 2012; and 3.00 $/MMBtu with South Korea's Kogas and Centrica signed in 2013.
+Similar prices occurred in 2025.

 Oil parity

 Oil parity is the LNG price that would be equal to that of crude oil on a barrel of oil equivalent (BOE) basis.
 If the LNG price exceeds the price of crude oil in BOE terms, then the situation is called broken oil parity.
 A coefficient of 0.1724 results in full oil parity.
 In most cases the price of LNG is less than the price of crude oil in BOE terms.

 In 2009, in several spot cargo deals especially in East Asia, oil parity approached the full oil parity or even exceeded oil parity.
 In January 2016, the spot LNG price of 5.461 $/MMBtu has broken oil parity when the Brent crude price (≤32 US$/bbl) has fallen steeply.
 By the end of June 2016, LNG price has fallen by nearly 50% below its oil parity price, making it more economical than more-polluting diesel/gas oil in the transport sector.
+LNG briefly touched the oil parity in winter of 2018/2019 and then rose above it during the recent global energy crisis in mid-2021 only falling below it in early 2024.